Table of Content

-Why is NDT important?
+Why is NDT Important?

-Nondestructive testing (NDT) is the process of inspecting structures without causing damage to the structure.
+Non-destructive testing is the process of inspecting structures without causing damage to the structure.
 For example, when oil companies test structural components of their oil rigs, they would have to completely deconstruct entire rigs to test properly.
 This would take a long time to execute, utilize countless resources, and be very expensive.
-With nondestructive testing, none of this is necessary.
-Commercial diving teams use NDT methods to ensure the safety and integrity of the structure.
-Generally, commercial divers who perform underwater NDT inspections keep ships, bridges, and all kinds of structures in the industrial world safe.

 In other settings, NDT is just as important.
 During construction, for example, NDT ensures the quality of materials and joining processes during the fabrication and erection of the structure.
 In-service NDT inspections are used to ensure that the products in use continue to have the integrity necessary to ensure their usefulness and the safety of the public.

-There are several key advantages to nondestructive testing.
+There are several key advantages to Non-destructive testing.

 - Doesn’t damage or require the component to be dismantled for testing